Alexander Tutsek and Dr. Eva-Maria Fahrner-Tutsek share a passion for glass

-The Alexander Tutsek-Stiftung is a non-profit foundation based in Munich that supports contemporary art and science.
-It was established in December 2000 by the entrepreneur Alexander Tutsek and Dr. Eva-Maria Fahrner-Tutsek to share responsibility for the cultural foundations of our society.
+The Alexander Tutsek-Stiftung is based in Munich and was established by the entrepreneur Alexander Tutsek and Dr. Eva-Maria Fahrner-Tutsek to share responsibility for the cultural foundations of our society.

 In its internationally oriented exhibition and collection activities, the Alexander Tutsek-Stiftung focuses on contemporary photography as well as contemporary sculptures and installations using the medium of glass.
 It regularly shows exhibitions on innovative topics and builds up its continuously growing collection on this basis.
 The aim is to open up new perspectives on important questions of our time and to provide access to the two media of photography and glass to as broad an audience as possible.
 Among the acquisitions of recent years are works by young and internationally renowned artists such as Tony Cragg, Mona Hatoum, Kiki Smith, Robin Rhode, Nan Goldin, Rinko Kawauchi, and Robert Rauschenberg.
 In the course of the development of the collection’s focus on photography in Asia, important works by Chinese artists, including Ren Hang, RongRong, and Cao Fei, entered the collection.